argoproj/argo-cd/docs/operator-manual/app-sync-using-impersonation.md

 ### Using the UI

-Similar to the CLI, you can add destination service account when creating an `AppProject` from the UI
+Similar to the CLI, you can add destination service account when creating or updating an `AppProject` from the UI